Jimmy Stewart Remains Uncorrupted by Hollywood & Frank Capra's Name Is Above the Title. It's Mr. Smith Goes to Washington (1939).

 Mr. Smith Goes to Washington.
 And Filibusters!

-And Jeff does just that, encouraged in his weakest moments by Saunders, watching from the press balcony, and the President of the Senate (Harry Carey), who seems to be Jeff’s one ally on the Senate floor.
+Jeff filibusters for hours, encouraged in his weakest moments by Saunders, who watches from the press balcony, and the President of the Senate (Harry Carey), who seems to be Jeff’s one ally on the Senate floor.

 After an over 24-hour filibuster, Jeff meets his limit, and falls to the ground in a faint.
 Saunders and the increasingly sympathetic Senate members rush to his side.